-Unless you receive an exception, you must activate and use your Fi account primarily in the US (territories not included).
-With an exception, you can activate your account outside of the US and use Fi abroad for up to 18 months.
+Unless you receive an exception, you must turn on and use your Fi account mainly in the US (territories not included).
+With an exception, you can turn on your account outside of the US and use Fi abroad for up to 9 months.
 For more information, refer to the Google Fi Terms of Service.

 You can pause your Google Fi service for a short time.
-Exceptions allow you to pause your service for up to 39 months.
+Exceptions let you pause your service for up to 39 months.

 We grant exceptions for: